Central Political and Legal Affairs Commission: History

+The powers of the CPLC grew during the 1990s, leading its local branches to become the leading bodies for social control and surveillance.
+In 1995, the CCP General Office issued a directive stating that CPLC branches had the responsibility to "organize and coordinate the work of social comprehensive management of law and order and public safety.
+In 1996, the 610 Office was set up inside the CPLC.
+In November 2003, the CCP implemented a rule stating that a member of the standing committee of the local party committee or a deputy governor or mayor should concurrently serve as director of the local public security agency.

 After the 18th National Congress of the CCP in 2012, Meng Jianzhu replaced Zhou Yongkang as the head of the commission.
 However, Meng, unlike Zhou, was not elected to the 18th CCP Politburo Standing Committee.
 The apparent downgrading of the post followed Zhou's connection with the Wang Lijun incident, which has discredited Chongqing politician Bo Xilai's method of using the internal security apparatus for political ends.
-As a result, the independence of the judiciary in China increased.
 Reforms under CCP general secretary Xi Jinping emphasizing simultaneous need for rule of law and stability have subsequently affected the commission.
 The commission now has a more policy-and-research oriented focus, although the CCP still maintains control over the legal system.

 In March 2018, it was put in charge of maintaining comprehensive public security after the abolishment of the Central Committee for Comprehensive Management of Public Security and its office as part of the deepening the reform of the Party and state institutions.
 It also took over the responsibilities of the Central Leading Group on Dealing with Heretical Religions and its executive organ, the 610 Office, after their abolition.
 In May 2021, the commission was criticized after an account belonging to it posted an image on Sina Weibo of a rocket launch in China next to a photo of mass cremations in India as a result of the COVID-19 pandemic.
 In 2021, it was reported that the commission operates a predictive policing system against Uyghurs and others.